Shekyl Stats

 Scanner Integration (rust-scanner feature)

-When shekyl-wallet-rpc is compiled with --features rust-scanner, the RPC server uses split routing:
+When shekyl-engine-rpc is compiled with --features rust-scanner, the RPC server uses split routing:

-• Scanner-backed methods are handled natively in Rust via shekyl-scanner: get_balance, get_transfers, incoming_transfers, get_transfer_by_txid, get_payments, get_bulk_payments, get_height, get_staked_outputs, get_staked_balance
+• Scanner-backed methods are handled natively in Rust against the (LedgerBlock, LedgerIndexes) pair that shekyl-engine-state exposes: get_balance, get_transfers, incoming_transfers, get_transfer_by_txid, get_payments, get_bulk_payments, get_height, get_staked_outputs, get_staked_balance

 • All other methods continue routing through the C++ FFI